Jaylen Brown became first Celtics player to achieve this playoff feat

 He also made some franchise history in the process.

-Brown scored 40 points on 14-of-27 shooting (4-of-10 from 3-point range), along with five rebounds, two assists and one steal in 37 minutes.
+Brown scored 40 points on 14-of-27 shooting (4-of-10 from 3-point range), while adding five rebounds, two assists and one steal in 37 minutes.
 He also shot 8-of-11 from the free throw line.

 It was the second 40-point conference finals performance of Brown’s career.
 He also scored 40 points in the Celtics’ Game 3 loss to the Miami Heat in the 2022 Eastern Conference Finals.